marcgg/marcgg.github.com/_posts/2017-03-13-mysql-viewport-gis.md

 WHERE ST_CONTAINS(@paris, coordinates)
 {% endhighlight %}

-Of course I could have skipped the step where I defined `@paris` and called `POLYGON` directly in this query.
+Of course I could have skipped the step where I defined `@paris` and called `POLYGON` directly in the query.

 ## Performances

-Geospacial functions are fun to play with and since we can now [use spatial indexes in InnoDB][9], they become actually usable.
+Geospacial functions are fun to play with and since we can now [use spatial indexes in InnoDB][9], they become actually usable in production.
 I won't get into performances in this article, but I recommend reading the Percona article "[New GIS Features in MySQL 5.7][10]".

 [1]:	https://dev.mysql.com/doc/relnotes/mysql/5.6/en/news-5-6-1.html